May 13, 2019

-The 2021-2022 season for harvest of oysters, mussels, clams and all other bivalves from South Carolina's State Shellfish Grounds and Public Shellfish Grounds will close on Tuesday, May 31, 2022 at one half hour after official sunset, according to South Carolina Department of Natural Resources (SCDNR) officials.
+South Carolina’s 2018-2019 season for the harvest of oysters, mussels, clams and all other bivalves from State Shellfish Grounds and Public Shellfish Grounds will close on Friday, May 31, 2019 at one half hour after official sunset, according to South Carolina Department of Natural Resources (SCDNR) officials.

 Although shellfish harvesting is closed to the public during the summer, the South Carolina Oyster Recycling and Enhancement (SCORE) program accepts recycled oyster shells year-round.
 Shell recycling drop-off locations are located throughout coastal counties and at a few inland locations.
 Collection sites can be found online or by calling SCDNR at (843) 953-9397.
 Other types of shell, such as clams and whelks, are also accepted.